snyball/spaik/HACKING.md

    `pv = vm.mem.pop().unwrap()` after evaluation finishes.
    - Some of the hairiest bits of the VM, like `R8VM::macroexpand_pv` are examples of this approach.
-   - The convetion `// XXX: undef: (x, y, z) <- do not use past this point` is used to document variables becoming invalidated.
+   - SPAIK uses the convention `invalid!(x, y, z) // <function that made them invalid>` for marking variables that become invalidated.
-     - **Do not rely on all invalidated variables being documented, many are not**
+     - **Do not rely on all invalidated variables being documented**

 ### NkAtom layout